robjmcgibbon/sim_sam/README.md

 ### Extensions

+- Implement loss of stellar mass due to stellar evolution
 - Get data from Mitchell paper (he has left academia)
 - Calculate outflows for TNG
 - Separate hot and cold mode accretion